ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

 *   XML - Extensible Markup Language
     -   XML looks a lot like HTML, but the tags contain different words.
 The purpose of the tags is to describe the kind of data that they hold.
     -   events, locations, date, map..
 You can see that the data describes specific information by the tag.
+*   JSON: JavaScript Object Notation
+    -   Data can be formatted using JSON, it looks very similar to object literal syntax but it is not an object.
+        *   In JSON the key should be placed in double quotes.
+        *   Key is separated from its value by a colon:
+        *   each key/value pair is separated by a comma.
+However, note that there is no comma after the last pair.
 *